 - Email from a shared IP address (for IP Certification only)

 - Email from a shared DKIM domain (for Domain Certification only)

 - Corporate email

-- Return Path cannot certify corporate email, which includes internal communications or daily email between co-workers.
+- Validity cannot certify corporate email, which includes internal communications or daily email between co-workers.
 Corporate email allows for too many potential points of entrance, which creates open risks for security, consent, and measurability.

 - Free-form email

-- Return Path cannot certify free-form content because it allows for web form abuse, which spammers use in order to send spam from a company's infrastructure that includes their email branding.
+- Validity cannot certify free-form content because it allows for web form abuse, which spammers use in order to send spam from a company's infrastructure that includes their email branding.

 Other business models that cannot be certified include companies such as:

 - Penny stock auction companies